For the purpose of the guidance below, serious incidents are identified as 'notifiable incidents'.

 This short form asks you to provide a brief description of the incident and actions taken.

-If the incident occurred on a Friday or the weekend you must submit the form by close of business the next business day.
+If the incident occurred on a Friday or the weekend you are to submit the form by close of business the next business day.

-Step 3 Within three business days complete and submit a full incident report.
+Step 3 Within 3 business days complete and submit a full incident report.

 - CIMS users submit the full incident report via CIMS https://providers.dffh.vic.gov.au/cims .